 Mauna Kea Beach is one of our favorite Hawaii Big Island beaches, picturesque and tranquil with fine white sand stretching for a quarter mile.
 Also known as Kauna'oa in Hawaiian, Mauna Kea is as perfect a beach as you'll find anywhere.

 With a soft sandy bottom and shallow water, Kauna'oa Bay offers excellent swimming.
 It's a great place to play, explore, or just sit with your feet in the sand.
 The scenery is spectacular, with the south shore of Maui looming in the distance.
 We often spot spinner dolphins playing offshore and even whales on occasion.

 Even though it is adjacent to the Mauna Kea Beach Hotel, the beach itself is uncrowded.
 It probably has something to do with the fact that they don't allow more than 40 cars in to the beach parking area at one time!

 There's a bar and restaurant right on the beach in case you need a little refreshment.
-The beautiful property is very well kept with full facilities, including a lifeguard, outdoor showers and nice restrooms.
+The beautiful property is very well maintained with full facilities, including a lifeguard, outdoor showers and nice restrooms.